 - Half the price of most of the other tours to Halong Bay.

 - Good balance of partying and exploring the natural surroundings, especially, Cat Ba National Park on day two.

 - As the tour attracts budget backpackers, e met some great like-minded people on the tour.

-- Although this isn’t the direct fault of the tour company, there was litter on the beach at Hideaway Island and the tour guide suggested that we clean it up ourselves!
-(We assume he was joking.)
-Oh well, I guess trashpacking is a new trend!
+- Although this isn’t directly fault of the tour company, there was litter on the beach at Hideaway Island and the tour guide suggested that we clean it up ourselves if we want it to look prettier!
+(Oh well, I guess trashpacking is a new trend!)

 - The accommodation on the island is very basic and the bathrooms could be cleaner.